brianspiering/gaussian_mixture_models/README.md

 If one Gaussian distribution is awesome, what would be more awesome?
 TWO GAUSSIAN DISTRIBUTIONS!

-That is what Gaussian Mixture Models (GMM) are - take your old the single Gaussian distribution and mix in another Gaussian distribution.
+That is what Gaussian Mixture Models (GMM) are - take your old friend the single Gaussian distribution and mix in another Gaussian distribution.

 How does that dark magic happen?
 The Expectation–Maximization (EM) Algorithm.

 This technical talk will start with a quick review of the Gaussian, then move in to GMMs, and discuss how to estimate a GMM with the EM algorithm.
 An introductory level of statistics is assumed.
 If you need a refresher, check out https://galvanizeopensource.github.io/stats-shortcourse/ or https://www.khanacademy.org/math/statistics-probability/modeling-distributions-of-data

 ----
 __Suggested Preparation Materials__: